Amithsk/Amithsk/README.md

 - 👋 Hi, I’m @Amithsk
-- 👀 I’m interested in data analysis and python
+- 👀 I’m interested in data analysis,python,product development and stock market
-- 🌱 I’m currently learning Data visiulation using tableau
+- 🌱 I’m currently learning ML & AI using the AI tools :)
 - 💞️ I’m looking to collaborate on data extraction from various finical websites
 - 📫 How to reach me